arhankundu99/profanity-filter/README.md

 # returns true
 ```

-# How this profanity filter works
+# How this profanity filter for text works

 ```python
 MAP = {